cocotb/cocotb/documentation/source/quickstart.rst

 The test is written in Python.
 Cocotb wraps your top level with the handle you pass it.
 In this documentation, and most of the examples in the project, that handle is ``dut``, but you can pass your own preferred name in instead.
-The handle is used in all Python files referencing your RTL project.
+The handle is used in all Python files referencing your :term:`RTL` project.
 Assuming we have a toplevel port called ``clk`` we could create a test file containing the
 following: